AdamKoziorz/adamkoziorz.github.io/content/courses/review.md

 ## Electives

 Though I am persuing a Computer Science degree, I have a very deep interest in music and have taken two courses in music so far.
-As both as an avid listener and composer, I appreciate the beauty of music and recognize how powerfully it controls our well-being and identity.
+As both as an avid listener and composer, I recognize how powerfully music affects our well-being and personal identity.
 I am actively looking for possible projects that intersects music with software, and I do have a relatively large side project in the works.

 In addition to Music courses, I have also taken courses in Human Resources, Professional Development and Digital Communication - all of which will help me navigate through the workforce with awareness of how the software I develop, as well as how that software is developed, can affect people.